nuhman/iqra-cms/README.md

  * Manage Pages

-**Note**: The images used are taken from internet, and thus the copyrights are held by the respective owners.
+**Note**: The [images](static/includes/images) used are taken from internet, and thus the copyrights are held by the respective owners.
 Take care of it before you may use it in production.

-**Note**: The database setup can be found here : iqra-cms/static/includes/dbsetup.php .
+**Note**: The database setup can be found [here](static/includes/dbsetup.php).
 Update the values to match your environment.